-Commercial forestry investment for wealth creation, boosting manufacturing, food security, health and attainment of 10% tree cover in Kenya Summary: Kenya’s forestry sector contributes 3.6% to the GDP and offers employment and income generation
+Commercial forestry investment for wealth creation, boosting manufacturing, food security, health and attainment of 10% tree cover in Kenya

 opportunities in plantations, manufacturing and market value chains for diverse forest products.
 The available